chimbueze/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add executive permission to the owner of hell file
+execute permission to owner and group and read permission to user